What Are Bolt Patterns?

 2. Exhaust Flanges

 Unlike AWWA waterworks flanges, exhaust flanges follow manufacturer-specific patterns.
+But many industrial exhaust applications utilize AWWA Class A, B, or D flanges.

 For example, Caterpillar and Detroit Diesel each use their own proprietary bolt layouts.

-Always verify pattern against the OEM specification.
+Always verify the pattern against the Automotive/OEM specification.

 3. DIN Flanges